larryv/quasiqwertyrc/README.markdown

 README
 ======

-Colemakerel is a Vim plugin I wrote.
+Colemakerel is a set of customizations for using Unix terminal programs with a Colemak keyboard.
 You probably shouldn't use it.